brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 * any type `R` that is a `range` whose `reference` is `formattable`, which inherits from `range_formatter<remove_cvref_t<ranges::range_reference_t<R>>>`
 * `pair<T, U>` if `T` and `U` are `formattable`, which inherits from `tuple_formatter<remove_cvref_t<T>, remove_cvref_t<U>>`
 * `tuple<Ts...>` if all of `Ts...` are `formattable`, which inherits from `tuple_formatter<remove_cvref_t<Ts>...>`

+The standard library should explicitly delete the `formatter` for `std::filesystem::path`.
+Formatting `path` was originally part of [@P1636R2], but in the discussion for the paper let to SG16 suggesting for now simply explicitly deleting this format specialization.

 Additionally, the standard library should provide the following more specific specializations of `formatter`: